 B2.
-PLANS FORMAL AND INFORMAL ASSESSMENT OF LEARNING OUTCOMES.
-DN plans inappropriate formal and informal assessments that are not linked to learning outcomes.
-DE plans appropriate formal and informal assessments that are linked to learning outcomes; ME ANDcan articulate ways formal and informal assessments should impact future learning activities; EE ANDhas strategies to provide students with effective, descriptive feedback to guide their progress.
+USES FORMAL AND INFORMAL ASSESSMENT OF LEARNING OUTCOMES.
+InTASC 6a, 6j, 6k DN uses inappropriate formal and informal assessments that are not linked to learning outcomes.
+DE uses appropriate formal and informal assessments that are linked to learning outcomes; M E ANDcan articulate ways formal and informal assessments should impact future learning activities; EE ANDhas strategies to provide students with effective, descriptive feedback to guide their progress.

 - 1. Does the student teacher analyze and evaluate the mathematical thinking and strategies of others? - 2.
-Does the student teacher use multiple strategies, including listening to and understanding the ways students think about mathematics to assess students' mathematical knowledge? - 3.
+Does the student teacher use multiple strategies, including listening to and understanding the ways - students think about mathematics to assess students' mathematical knowledge? - 3.
 Does the student teacher check for understanding throughout the lesson? - 4.
 Does the student teacher involve individuals or groups in assessment? - 5.
-Does the student teacher recognize culturally specific ways of expressing understanding or confusion? - 5.
-Does the student teacher use a variety of means (verbal, nonverbal, written, etc.) and sources other than the teacher (other students, books, self-checking materials, etc.) to assess students' learning? - 7.
-Does the student teacher give frequent meaningful, substantive, and specific feedback for all students? - 8.
+Does the student teacher recognize culturally specific ways of expressing understanding or confusion? - 6.
+Does the student teacher use a variety of means (verbal, nonverbal, written, etc.) and sources other than the teacher (other students, books, self-checking materials, etc.) to assess students' learning? - Does the student teacher give frequent meaningful, substantive, and specific feedback for all students? - 8.
 Does the student teacher adjust instruction while in progress, with attention to the teachable moment?

 B3.
-CHECKS FOR UNDERSTANDING USING A VARIETY OF ASSESSMENT TECHNIQUES TO ENHANCE STUDENT LEARNING.
-DN makes few or no attempts to determine student comprehension AND gives students little or no feedback.
+CHECKS FOR UNDERSTANDING TO ENHANCE STUDENT LEARNING.
+InTASC 6e, 6g, 7l DN makes few or no attempts to determine student comprehension AND gives students little or no feedback.
 DE monitors student comprehension of content AND provides students with limited feedback.

-ME uses a variety of assessment techniques to monitor comprehension of the content AND provides students with timely meaningful feedback; EE AND analyzes individual and group comprehension of the content, AND gives all students substantive and specific feedback, AND makes appropriate instructional adjustments as necessary.
+ME uses a variety of assessment techniques to monitor comprehension of the content AND provides students with timely meaningful feedback.
+EE ANDanalyzes individual and group comprehension of the content, AND gives all students substantive and specific feedback.